shitana/articles/Ansible Inventories/section_4.md

 In modern DevOps practices, integrating Ansible with Continuous Integration and Continuous Deployment (CI/CD) pipelines is essential for achieving automated, reliable, and consistent deployments.
 This section will focus specifically on integrating Ansible inventory management with GitLab CI, a popular CI/CD tool used by many organizations.

-## Integrating Ansible Inventory with GitLab CI

 GitLab CI/CD pipelines allow you to automate the entire deployment process, from code integration to deployment across multiple environments.
 When using Ansible within GitLab CI, managing your inventory effectively is crucial to ensure that deployments are correctly targeted and variables are properly managed.

-### Understanding GitLab CI/CD Pipeline Execution and SSH Configuration
+## Understanding GitLab CI/CD Pipeline Execution and SSH Configuration

 In GitLab CI/CD, each stage of your pipeline is made up of one or more jobs.
 These jobs are executed by GitLab runners, which are isolated environments where your commands are run.
 The recommended setup for these runners is to use Docker containers, providing a clean and consistent environment for each job.